martijnvanbrummelen/nwipe/README.md

 ---

-## SSD considerations and limitations
+## SSD/NVMe considerations

-In its current form, nwipe **cannot fully sanitise** solid state drives (SSDs) of any interface type:
+The (upcoming) **v0.41** release introduces several major improvements for:

 * SAS / SATA / NVMe
 * Form factors such as 2.5", 3.5", M.2, PCIe, etc.

-This is due to how SSDs internally manage data:
+Nwipe is now **able to sanitize ATA and NVMe devices** using native firmware capabilities.

+A regular wipe was often not enough for flash storage devices:

 * SSDs use wear-levelling and frequently maintain additional, non-host-accessible memory (overprovisioning).
 * Failed blocks may be remapped to reserved areas that are not directly addressable by the OS.
 * Many vendors restrict low-level access to these areas to the drive’s own controller and firmware.

-For secure SSD sanitisation, it is strongly recommended to:
+For secure flash storage sanitization, the firmware can implement native erasing methods.
+Nwipe is now able to detect these and will offer to utilize the methods from within its GUI.

+**It is strongly recommended to sanitize such devices using available hardware methods first, and then follow up with at least one full regular PRNG wipe, both now possible through the Nwipe GUI.**

+If no new methods are offered for your device, try connecting it directly to the motherboard.
+This is especially true for ATA devices (watch out for _bad sense data_ errors in the logs), which benefit greatly from not having to talk to Nwipe through cheap or generic USB/SATA/RAID controllers.

+For devices that cannot be detected or as an alternative, the previous guidance is still valid:

-1. Use nwipe / ShredOS **in combination with vendor-specific tools**, for example:
+1. Use nwipe / ShredOS in combination with vendor-specific tools, for example:

    * manufacturer Secure Erase,
    * NVMe format / sanitize commands, or